ab-shukla/distributed-consistent-db/README.md

 ### External APIs
 * Get (/keyValuePair/{key}): Gets the value for the key.
 * Put (/keyValuePair): Puts the key/ value pair in the cluster.
 Returns "TRUE" if successful, "FALSE" otherwise.
+* Delete (/keyValuePair/{key}): Deleted the key/ value pair in the cluster.
+Returns "TRUE" if deleted, "FALSE" if the key did not exist.
 * Bootstrap (internal/bootstrap): Bootstraps a node in the cluster making it available for use.
 User needs to provide a *seedServer* for configuration.
 Returns 200 OK when successful.

 ## Assumptions/ Limitations